Gardiner, Montana: Geography

 According to the United States Census Bureau, the CDP has a total area of 3.9 sqmi, of which 3.8 sqmi is land and 0.1 sqmi (2.32%) is water.

+Gardiner acts as a gateway community for Yellowstone National Park.

+It is located at the confluence of the Gardiner River and the Yellowstone River.

 Climate

 According to the Köppen Climate Classification system, Gardiner has a cold semi-arid climate, abbreviated "BSk" on climate maps.

 Demographics

-For statistical purposes, the United States Census Bureau has defined Gardiner as a census-designated place (CDP).